-Flying the Rook3, like any other glider, in the lower part of the weight range, causes the agility of the glider to decrease, and when flying through turbulence, its tendency for collapses relatively increases as compared to flying it in the upper wing loading range.

-However, reactions after a collapse are less dynamic, and the sink rate improves.
+Flying the Q-light 3, as any other glider, in the lower part of the weight range, causes the agility of the glider to decrease, and when flying through turbulence its tendency to collapse increases slightly compared to flying it in the upper wing loading range.
+However, reactions after a collapse are less dynamic and sink rate improves.
 Therefore, if you mainly fly in weak conditions, you might prefer this weight range.